Last Updated on

 Where to Shop in New London CT and Niantic CT

-SHOP: Grace, Niantic.
-From soaps to dresses, boots to pillows, this creatively curated purveyor of shoreline goods is a great rainy-day time-sucker and the perfect place to pick up a reasonably priced tunic and a little something for your dinner host.
+From soaps to dresses, boots to pillows, this creatively curated purveyor of shoreline goods is a great rainy-day time-sucker.
+And, it’s the perfect place to pick up a reasonably priced tunic and a little something for your dinner host.

-TREAT: Gumdrops and Lollipops, Niantic.
-The cold stuff at Gumdrops and Lollipops is some of the most dense, creamy ice cream on earth, and perfect as a take-along to the beach right behind its parking lot.
+The frozen stuff at Gumdrops and Lollipops is some of the most dense, creamy ice cream on earth.
+Plus, it’s perfect to take to the beach, right behind the parking lot.